 The big problem develops when you read the section on refrigerant classification — Section 1103.1 — of the IMC.
 This section states that refrigerants are to be classified in accordance with ASHRAE 34.
 That’s fine until it sends the code users to Table 1103.1, somewhat indicating that the table is consistent with ASHRAE 34.
 When you look for a refrigerant classified as A2L or B2L, you cannot find one in the table.
 These refrigerants apparently do not exist.

 One of the more well-known A2L refrigerants is R-32, which is a low GWP refrigerant.
 The reason we are familiar with R-32 is because it is 50% of the blend in R-410A, the other 50% being R-125.
 When you search for R-32 in Table 1103.1, the refrigerant is listed as an A2 refrigerant with a superscript note.
 When you read the note, it says that ASHRAE 34 classifies the refrigerant as a 2L, which is a subclass of Class 2.
-Wrong!
 It is not a subclass; both the definition and the reference to ASHRAE 34 identify 2L refrigerants, both A2L and B2L, as a standalone class of refrigerant.

-I feel sorry for any inspector faced with questions regarding this screw up.
+I feel sorry for any inspector faced with questions regarding this issue.
 How do you classify R-32 and similar low GWP refrigerants?
 Are they A2L, like the rest of the world understands, or are they A2, a subclass, as incorrectly listed in a note to a table that supposedly is taken from ASHRAE 34?

 When CCC was asked to correlate the requirements, they declared it was not a correlation issue.
 It is too controversial an issue based on recent membership votes.
 What?
 Isn’t the CCC supposed to tackle controversial issues so that the code matches real life?
 By not correlating the table, the International Mechanical Code does not have the same classification as the rest of the world for these refrigerants.
 Why bother with the CCC if they are not going to take up errors that are too hot to handle?